 (a) African horse sickness ;’;

-() Chapter II, Section 7, point 1(c) is replaced by the following:
+(k) Chapter II, Section 7, point 1(b) and 1(c) is replaced by the following:

-‘the products are conveyed from the third country of origin directly to a border inspection post of entry into the Union and are not transshipped at any port or place outside the Union;
+‘(b) the products are conveyed from the third country of origin directly to a border control post of entry into the Union and are not transshipped at any port or place outside the Union;

 (c) following the document checks provided for in Regulation (EU) No 2017/625, the products are conveyed directly to the registered establishment or plant of destination.’;

-() Chapter II, Section 7, point 4 is replaced by the following:
+(l) Chapter II, Section 7, point 4 is replaced by the following:

 ‘4.
-Following the veterinary checks provided for in Regulation (EU) No 2017/625, and in accordance with the conditions for monitoring laid down in Delegated Regulation (EU) 2019/1666, the material must be transported directly to the registered establishment or plant of destination.’
+Following the official controls provided for in Regulation (EU) No 2017/625, and in accordance with the conditions for monitoring laid down in Delegated Regulation (EU) 2019/1666, the material must be transported directly to the registered establishment or plant of destination.’

-() Chapter II, Section 9, point (a)(i) is replaced by the following:
+(m) Chapter II, Section 9, point (a)(i) is replaced by the following:

-‘(i) in the case of materials destined for the production of biodiesel, oleochemical products or for the production of renewable fuels which have undergone the treatment referred to in point L, M and N of Section 2 of Chapter IV of Annex IV, animal by-products referred to in Articles 8, 9 and 10 of Regulation (EC) No 1069/2009;’;
+‘(i) in the case of materials destined for the production of biodiesel, oleochemical products or for the production of renewable fuels which have undergone the treatment referred to in point L, M or N of Section 2 of Chapter IV of Annex IV, animal by-products referred to in Articles 8, 9 and 10 of Regulation (EC) No 1069/2009;’;

-() Chapter II, Section 9, point (e) is replaced by the following:
+(n) Chapter II, Section 9, point (e) is replaced by the following:

-‘(e) following the veterinary checks provided for in Regulation (EU) No 2017/625, and in accordance with the conditions for monitoring laid down in Delegated Regulation (EU) 2019/1666, the rendered fats are transported directly to the registered establishment or plant of destination, under conditions which prevent contamination; and’;
+‘(e) following the official controls provided for in Regulation (EU) No 2017/625, and in accordance with the conditions for monitoring laid down in Delegated Regulation (EU) 2019/1666, the rendered fats are transported directly to the registered establishment or plant of destination, under conditions which prevent contamination; and’;

-() Chapter II, Section 10, point 3 is replaced by the following:
+(o) Chapter II, Section 10, point 2 and 3 is replaced by the following:

-‘The health certificate referred to in point 1 must be presented to the competent authority at the border inspection post at the first point of entry of the goods into the Union, and thereafter a copy must accompany the consignment until its arrival at the plant of destination.
+‘2.
+The health certificate referred to in point 1 must be presented to the competent authority at the border control post at the first point of entry of the goods into the Union, and thereafter a copy must accompany the consignment until its arrival at the plant of destination.

-3. Following the veterinary checks provided for in Regulation (EU) No 2017/625, and in accordance with the conditions for monitoring laid down in Delegated Regulation (EU) 2019/1666, the fat derivatives shall be transported directly to the registered establishment or plant of destination.’;
+3. Following the official controls provided for in Regulation (EU) No 2017/625, and in accordance with the conditions for monitoring laid down in Delegated Regulation (EU) 2019/1666, the fat derivatives shall be transported directly to the registered establishment or plant of destination.’;

-() Chapter II, Section 11, point 3 and 5(b) is replaced by the following:
+(p) Chapter II, Section 11, point 3 and is replaced by the following:

-Following the veterinary checks provided for in Regulation (EU) No 2017/625, and in accordance with the conditions for monitoring laid down in Delegated Regulation (EU) 2019/1666, the photogelatin shall be transported directly to the approved photographic factory of destination.’;
+‘Following the veterinary checks provided for in Regulation (EU) No 2017/625, and in accordance with the conditions for monitoring laid down in Delegated Regulation (EU) 2019/1666, the photogelatin shall be transported directly to the approved photographic factory of destination.’;

-() Chapter II, Section 12 is replaced by the following:
+(q) Chapter II, Section 12 is replaced by the following:

 ‘Section 12

 Imports of horns and horn products, excluding horn meal, and hooves and hoof products, excluding hoof meal, intended for the production of organic fertilizers or soil improvers